Plan your Manor Lords settlement before you build

 How to use the layout planner

-4. Keep Overlays on to see well and market coverage and unsupplied-plot warnings.
+- Keep Overlays on to see well coverage and market supply-priority ranges.

 Frequently asked questions